hogeschool/basecamp/week05/inf-bc-w05-python.md

 # Python 05: Functions, Lists and Tuples.

 **Introduction**: This document presents learning steps for Python 05.
-In Python 05, you will learn basics of functions to organise your large programs.
-A function is a fragment of code with a name to be reused in different places of the program.
-Moreover, in this week you will learn how to build a sequence structure using basic data types.
+In Python 05, you will learn how to build a sequence structure using basic data types.
+Moreover, you will learn more features of functions.

 **Note:** Exercises of this learning path can be done using: